An Introduction to Archetypal Art Therapy

 In the psychoanalytic approach, the image is seen as a disguise for latent meaning into some past trauma or psychosexual issue, to be read into the analyst’s narrative of reality.
 Here imagination is scrubbed of spontaneity.

-For the cathartic approach, it is the simple doing of the art that is important, no interpretation or dialogue is needed.
+For the cathartic approach, it is the simple doing of the art that is important, no meaning or dialogue is needed.
 This perpetuates the divide between the imagination and everyday life, with little connection between them.

 None of these approaches satisfy.
 Since ours is an Archetypal Therapy, we would encourage a teaching and practice where images are engaged with as they might arrive: wild and unorthodox, sensuous, terrifying, humorous, stubborn, kind, original and ultimately lovable.
 Images present themselves for our appreciation, not our interpretation.